Knowledge CentrePolicy BriefsResearchAcademic CentreThink PiecesNewsJoinAboutContact

 (16) Any driver of the vehicle must have undertaken and passed the approved customer service training.

-It is understood that this is the first time that these conditions have been published.
-Most of these provisions are fairly obvious requirements but three stand out as being unusual –
+It is understood that this was the first time that these conditions have been published.
+Most of these provisions are fairly obvious requirements, but three stand out as being unusual –

 (3) Minimum mileage to be covered is 19,100 per year.